 $\Psi$ is the complexity equation which is divided into two segments, theoretical study (T) and experimental study (E).
-The present study is only focused on theoretical study so $E=0$ or we are not considering $E$ for this study.
-Initially, we started of by applying 2D FFT to the original image sample $m \times n$ samples of areca nuts and extracted high frequency signals by blocking the frequency components that are below the cutoff frequency, Fourier transform will reflect the frequencies of periodic parts of the image.
-By applying the inverse Fourier transform the unwanted frequencies are removed called filtering.
-A filter is a matrix, and components of the filters usually vary from 0 to 1.
-If the component is 1, then the frequency is allowed to pass, if the component is 0 the frequency is cast away.
+The current analysis is solely theoretical, hence $E=0$ or $E$ is not taken into account in this study.
+Initially, we used 2D FFT to extract high frequency signals from the original image sample $m \times n$ samples of areca nuts by blocking the frequency components below the cutoff frequency.
+Fourier transform will reflect the frequencies of periodic parts of the image.
+Filtering is the process of removing undesirable frequencies using the inverse Fourier transform.
+A filter is a matrix, and its components typically range from 0 to 1.
+The frequency is permitted to pass if the component is 1, but it is cast away if the component is 0.

 where, $r(u,v)= \sqrt{m^2+n^2}$ and $F_c$ is the cutoff frequency.
 Number of high frequency states are not clearly visible.
 Hence, we further analysed taking canny edge detection of original images and introduced the DOS.
 The density of states related to each image $I$ with countable pixels $P$ and their states $\xi$ can be defined as: